PratikGupta114/HD16_Analog_Sensor/README.md

 | STM8 Series | 3.3V/5V | 10-bit | Cost-effective 8-bit MCUs **(Recommended)** |
 | ESP32-S2/S3 | 3.3V | 12-bit | Improved ESP32 variants |

+> **⚠️ Voltage Compatibility Warning:**
+> *   **When powering sensors with 3.3V:** The setup is safe for both 3.3V and 5V microcontrollers, as the sensor's output signal will be within the safe limits for both.
+> *   **When powering sensors with 5V:** The sensor's output will be approximately 5V. **Do not connect this directly to a 3.3V microcontroller's input pin** unless it is confirmed to be 5V tolerant.
+Doing so can permanently damage the microcontroller.
+Use a logic level shifter to safely interface 5V sensor outputs with 3.3V microcontrollers.

 ### ADC Configuration and Best Practices

 For the most accurate and stable analog readings, consider the following recommendations: